-Alex Pukal Media Director and Tennis Coach
+Alex Pukal Media Director and Tennis Coach, Sportime RI and JMTA

 Alex, originally from Chicago, Illinois, attended the University of South Florida, graduating Magna Cum Laude with a degree in Business Economics.
 He played both singles and doubles for the USF Men’s Tennis Team, played in the NCAA tournament and won the Big East Conference title with the team.
 He attended the IMG Tennis Academy from 2000-2008, achieving a top 100 national junior ranking in every age category.
-Alex joined Sportime Randall’s Island and the JMTA as a tennis coach in 2014 and, in addition to coaching, assisted with communications and social and other media.
+Alex joined Sportime Randall’s Island and JMTA as a tennis coach in 2014 and, in addition to coaching, assisted with communications and social and other media.
 Alex was promoted to Media Director for JMTA and Sportime RI in 2018.

 David Sassoon Pro Shop Manager, JMTA and SPORTIME RI